Randomized low-rank approximation of parameter-dependent matrices: Numerical experiments

 {We first compare the computational time of our methods and parameter-dependent ACA for different approximation ranks.
-We count the computational time needed for computing the low-rank approximation of $C(t)$ at every $t\in \Theta_A$.
+We count the computational time needed for computing the low-rank approximation of $C(t)$ at every $t\in \Theta_A$ in factored form.
+In this comparison, we consider the setting that $A(t)$ is explicitly available for all the methods.
 To obtain a more accurate computational time, we repeat the whole computation 10 times (with the same DRMs realization) and report the average time in Table \ref{table:aca_time}.
-We observe that generalized Nystr\"om performs the best, while HMT and ACA have similar performance.}
+We observe that when the rank is not high, ACA performs significantly faster than both of our methods.
+However, when the rank increases, the computational time of the ACA method increases more significantly.
+This behaviour can be explained by the complexity bound, by \cite{kressner2020certified}, the parameter-dependent ACA costs $O(nr^2s^2+|\Theta _A|(r^4s+r^3s^2))$ to obtain the indices set $I$.}

 To compare the accuracy, we estimate the $L^2$ error with respect to approximate $C(t)$ by composite trapezoidal rule on $\Theta_A$ and report it in Figure~\ref{fig: A theta error}.
 The error of all methods is within $1$--$2$ orders of magnitude of the best approximation error.
 HMT and ACA perform comparably well, while the error returned by generalized Nystr\"{o}m is up to a factor 10 higher.